-- 1 Click Start and then Control Panel. - 2 Double-click Network Connections.
+- 1 Click Start and then Control Panel.

+- 2 Double-click Network Connections.

+- 3 Select My Network Places under Other Places.

 - 4 An icon with the description for each UPnP-enabled device displays under Local Network. - 5 Right-click on the icon for your Device and select Invoke.
 The web configurator login screen displays.